-Carol Landau, PhD completed her undergraduate studies with honors in American Civilization at Brown University.
-She received a doctorate in Clinical Psychology from the University of Rhode Island where she was the recipient of The University of Rhode island Fellowship.
-She trained with James Prochaska and completed her psychology residency in the Brown University Clinical Psychology Training Consortium.
+Carol Landau, PhD completed her undergraduate studies cum laude and with honors in American Civilization at Brown University.
+She received a doctorate in Clinical Psychology from the University of Rhode Island where she was the recipient of The University of Rhode Island Fellowship.
+She studied with James Prochaska and completed her psychology residency in the Brown University Clinical Psychology Training Consortium.
 She is a co-founder of Women’s Health Associates, a multi-specialty group practice affiliated with Brown.

-Dr. Landau maintains an independent practice of consulting psychology and psychotherapy and specializes in the treatment of depressive disorders, student mental health and behavioral issues.
+Dr. Landau maintains an independent practice of consulting psychology and specializes in the treatment of depressive and anxiety disorders, student mental health and behavioral self-management.
 She works collaboratively with clients to achieve their goals and incorporates family systems based interpersonal therapy as well as cognitive behavior therapy.

-She also serves as Clinical Professor in the Department of Psychiatry and Human Behavior and the Department of Medicine at the Alpert Medical School of Brown University She teaches courses on family dynamics, communication, behavior change and other topics for internal medicine residents at the Alpert Medical School.
+She also serves as Clinical Professor in the Department of Psychiatry and Human Behavior and the Department of Medicine at the Alpert Medical School of Brown University, where she teaches courses on family dynamics, depression, anxiety, behavior self-management.